-3) P1 drivers re-starting on Saturday and/or Sunday under Rally 2 regulations, shall on all subsequent days start as a merged group after the other P1 drivers according to their position in the classification.
+3) P1 drivers re-starting on Saturday and/or Sunday under WRC Art.
+46, shall on all subsequent days start as a merged group before the other P1 drivers in the reverse order of their position in the classification.

 45.3 START INTERVALS